sri-sethu/Make-my-Trip-Automation/README.md

 - Follow the existing pageobject getter/action split.
 Use `async/await` and live selectors.
 - Add screenshots to `images/` when adding new flows.

----

-If you'd like, I can also scaffold a CI workflow (GitHub Actions) that runs `npm run wdio`, or add a short example pageobject + spec template.
-Tell me which you prefer.